protocolbuffers/protobuf/trunk/python/README.txt

      $ python setup.py install

    This step may require superuser privileges.
-   NOTE: To use C++ implementation, you need to export the environment variable before this step.
+   NOTE: To use C++ implementation, you need to install C++ protobuf runtime library of the same version and export the environment variable before this step.
 See the "C++ Implementation" section below for more details.

 Usage
 =====